-Lia Beach is a bamboo resort on the island of Waleakodi, Togean Islands, run by French-Indonesian couple Marion and Epo.
+Lia Beach is a bamboo resort located on an intimate beach on the island of Waleakodi, Togean Islands.

 We pre-opened in August 2015 as a temporary guesthouse

 During high season 2015, we decided to offer basic accommodation as a fallback solution to visitors who couldn’t find a room.